 Private Subconscious-mind Healing (P.S.H.) is a gentle, contemporary approach to therapy which utilises the most up-to-date understanding of our natural subconscious processes.
 It is a modality that is rapidly replacing the more common forms of subconscious-mind techniques.
 Rather than merely helping a person cope with symptoms, P.S.H. is specifically designed to help clients resolve the original subconscious 'cause/s' of their presenting problem/s and thereby permanently eliminating them.
-P.S.H. is a gentle, non-invasive and natural, drug-free therapy model.
-It has proved far superior to other types of subconscious-mind therapy, particularly with respect to the permanent relief of problems that are of a subconscious origin.
+It is a gentle, non-invasive and natural, drug-free therapy model.
+P.S.H. has proved far superior to other types of subconscious-mind therapy, particularly with respect to the permanent relief of problems that are of a subconscious origin.
 The positive findings are supported by independent research statistics received from many thousands of past P.S.H. clients since the early 1990's.
 See the research page for further information.

 ●The P.S.H. model of therapy respects the natural dynamics of the human mind by recognising that the subconscious is the private part of us.
 P.S.H. does not require clients to consciously recall or analyse memories but rather, allows the changes to happen entirely within the deep subconscious part of us.

 ● P.S.H. relies on the inherent emotional healing abilities which are a natural part of every person's subconscious, and the ability to resolve the 'feeling cause/s' of presenting problems.